GordonPmnt/hermes/README.md

 ## Available features of the version 1.0 :

 ### HERMES:
-* Hermes is listening on Odyssey website
+* Hermes is listening on Odyssey website:

 ![](ressources/popup.png)

 * You can copy paste your pending quests by clicking on Hermes button
-  * Button on Dashboard
+  * Button on Dashboard:

   ![](ressources/dashboard.png)

-  * Button on Challenge
+  * Button on Challenge:

   ![](ressources/challenge.png)

 ## Getting Started